Fakhar Zaman (cricketer): Early and personal life

-Domestic and T20 career
+Domestic and franchise career

-In Karachi, he continued playing cricket occasionally in inter-departmental matches, including representations for the Pakistan Navy cricket team.
+In Karachi, he continued to play cricket occasionally in inter-departmental matches, including representations for the Pakistan Navy cricket team.
 He was first identified by his navy coach, Azam Khan, who encouraged him to pursue professional cricket.
 In 2013, he left his naval career after a "tough decision" in pursuit of this dream and began appearing for regional outfits like Khyber Pakhtunkhwa, Abbottabad Falcons, Balochistan and several Karachi teams.
 He became the second-highest run scorer in the 2016 Pakistan Cup and also impressed selectors in the 2016–17 Quaid-e-Azam Trophy.
-He was also picked by the Lahore Qalandars side for the 2017 Pakistan Super League, where he was closely mentored by New Zealand player Brendon McCullum.
 He was soon noticed by Pakistan coach Mickey Arthur during a training camp in Lahore, following which he earned a call-up for the national side.

 In August 2017, he was named in Durban Qalandars' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In July 2019, he was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In January 2021, he was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.

 In December 2022, he was signed by the Khulna Tigers for the 2022–23 Bangladesh Premier League.

+Pakistan Super League

+Zaman was picked by the Lahore Qalandars side for the 2017 Pakistan Super League, where he was closely mentored by New Zealand player Brendon McCullum.
+In his first three seasons, he experienced consistent setbacks as Lahore ended at the bottom of the league table each time, failing to qualify for the knockouts.
+Individually, he delivered decent performances, mount up to 739 runs, including a match winning performance of 94 runs in 2018.
+He saw more success in the 2020 season of the PSL, ending the tournament as the second highest run scorer.
+His performance played a crucial role in Qalandar's journey to the finals, although they ultimately lost to Karachi Kings.

+Zaman was released by Qalandars before the 2022 PSL, although he was picked up again in the drafts.

+He led Qalandars to their first PSL title in 2022.
+He concluded the season as the highest run scorer, surpassing Babar Azam's record for scoring the most runs and achieving the most 50 plus scores in a single season.
+In the same season, he also scored his first PSL century against Karachi Kings.

+In the following season, he scored his second PSL century against Islamabad United on 9 March 2023.
+He also became the second batsman to reach 2000 runs in PSL.
+His contributions led Qalandars to winning the second PSL title in a row.